irlgabriel/facebook-odin/README.md

 - Photo profiles with amazon s3 storage!
 - Responsive feed page!
 - You can edit posts/comments directly on the feed page!
-- You can now Like Posts(comments coming very soon)!!
+- You can now Like Posts and Comments!

 # Upcoming features:

  - Friend requests
  - Oauth with facebook